eejai42/veritasiums-power-laws-and-fractals/README.md

 Those formulas are the **source of truth** for every platform.

 ### 5.2 CMCC: raw → lookup → calculated → aggregated

+This “raw / lookup / calculated / aggregated” shape is the same five-primitive decomposition CMCC points at (Schema, Data, Lookups, Aggregations, Formulas)—we’re using it here purely as a practical organizing principle. ([Zenodo][1])

 Because each field has a type, you get a clean pipeline: